Welcome to the new NSM#BLOG. Scroll to the BLOG POSTS to check out latest contributions!

 A Platform for Scientists and Young Academics

-We offer you an interdisciplinary, evidence and science-based platform in German, French, Spanish and Anglophone spheres consisting in short scientific pieces addressing pressing geopolitical issues.
-Our focus lies on innovative, less heard creative voices identifying new ways of constructing global international relations.
+We offer you an independent, interdisciplinary, evidence and science-based platform in German, French, Spanish and Anglophone spheres consisting in short scientific pieces addressing pressing geopolitical issues.
+Our focus lies in innovative, less heard creative voices identifying new ways of constructing international relations.
 We follow an explicit open access policy.

 WHO WE ARE